1

 What do you do in community relations?

 A community relations professional manages relationships between an organization and the community it serves.
-They organize events, communicate with stakeholders, and promote positive engagement to enhance the organization's reputation and support community needs.
+They organize events, communicate with stakeholders, and develop programs to promote positive engagement and support the organization's goals.
+Strong communication skills and knowledge of local issues are essential in this role.

 Full-time